Salvatore-Rendo/CTFWriteUps/olicyber-training/web/Light-or-dark/challenge.md

 </html>
 ```

-By looking at the php code i found 2 different steps to bypass:
+By looking at the php code i found 2 different steps to bypass to get the website to open ```flag.txt``` :
 - Directory Traversal filter
 - File extension check